spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

 # Validation

-To validate your App Profile is available and ready for use, navigate to the **App Profiles** page, where you'll find it listed.
+To validate your App Profile is available and ready for use, navigate to the **App Profiles** page, where you'll find all your app profiles listed.

 From this page, you can edit and delete App Profiles.
 Select an App Profile and click the **Settings** button.